-The screen capture above of Google Search Console below is a great example of a global product page cannibalizing nearly 3.2 million impressions.
+The screen capture of Google Search Console below is a great example of a global product page cannibalizing nearly 3.2 million impressions.
 Nearly 97% of searchers that saw this site in the search results did not click.
 We can assume it had a SERP headline noting it was the US website.
-We might assume the 1.1 million searchers from India and Italy were not interested in the US/Global website?
-The web analytics identified a 98% bounce rate from those searchers from outside of the US.
+Might we assume the 1.1 million searchers from India and Italy were not interested in the US/Global website?
+The web analytics identified a 98% bounce rate from those searchers outside the US.

 Not having hreflang implemented is costing this business significant revenue opportunities.
 Swapping out the correct market site to any of these markets and getting at least a 10% click rate would drive nearly 300k visitors into the respective market sites.
 So what are local markets and regions to do?

-Finding a passionate supporter can sometimes be a challenge in companies with decentralized market strategies as there may not be anyone truly responsible for the growth across all markets.
-Within centralized companies, we are finding the perfect person is someone who has one of the new fancy “growth” titles like Chief Growth Officer.
+Finding a passionate supporter can sometimes be challenging in companies with decentralized market strategies, as there may not be anyone genuinely responsible for the growth across all markets.
+Within centralized companies, we are finding the perfect person with one of the new fancy “growth” titles like Chief Growth Officer.
 Especially in eCommerce companies, the Growth Manager is responsible for ringing the cash register across all markets.
 Since their primary KPI is incremental growth, redirecting missed opportunities makes them one of the best advocates for hreflang adoption.

-It is very likely you will need to demonstrate actual traffic cannibalization and where possible negative revenue impact by the market before any real action is taken.
+You will likely need to demonstrate actual traffic cannibalization and where possible negative revenue impact by the market before any real action is taken.
 The more accurate and segmented your analytics is the easier it will be to demonstrate the negative impact.
-You can use any and all of the following to show the impact.
+You can use any of the following to show the impact.

-Every eCommerce site monitors abandonment rates and will do hundreds of changes to their checkout process to reduce them but often are not aware of the biggest problem.
+Every eCommerce site monitors abandonment rates and will make hundreds of changes to their checkout process to reduce them, but they are often unaware of the biggest problem.

 It is not surprising that abandonment rates for sites in Asia Pacific 76.3%, Middle East 76.1%, and Latin America 75.3% are the highest as this is where companies often try to leverage broad regional sites covering all markets and/or we have the most language-site conflicts with Arabic, English, and Spanish.
 Given that the wrong site is ranking users may not be aware and go to check out and encounter the biggest abandonment reason “High Shipping Costs.”

-An Australian e-commerce site heard me talk about this concept at a conference and sent me a note that they dug into this concept.
+At a conference, an Australian e-commerce site heard me talk about this concept and sent me a note that they dug into it.
 They looked at bounce rates that gave one of those reasons and found that over 70% of exits were from markets other than Australia and the shipping to their market was too expensive.
-They estimated this problem alone was costing them over $3 million USD in lost revenue every month.
+They estimated this problem alone cost them over $3 million USD in lost revenue every month.
 Once they implemented hreflang their abandonment numbers declined exponentially in all markets and sales increased.

-Using the simple data in the Google Search console above we identified a significant missed opportunity of 3.2 million impressions in a single month.
-By looking at impression, click, and bounce metrics for each market we can see if maybe there are other issues that may impact clicks.
+Using the simple data in the Google Search console above, we identified a missed opportunity of 3.2 million impressions in a single month.
+By looking at impression, click, and bounce metrics for each market we can see if other issues may impact clicks.

-In some companies this may be a career-limiting move but where you have a lot to gain the market(s) or region go it alone by deploying hreflang via XML site maps and hosting them locally or on a neutral domain using cross-domain mapping.
+In some companies, this may be a career-limiting move but where you have a lot to gain the market(s) or region, go it alone by deploying hreflang via XML site maps and hosting them locally or on a neutral domain using cross-domain mapping.
 This approach can work if it does not conflict with an existing solution.
-If one set of sites only use language for hreflang and another listed uses language-region settings this will cause a problem.
-This approach requires a method such as HREFLang Builder to develop hreflang XML sie maps and a location to hold them.
+If one set of sites only uses language for hreflang and another listed uses language-region settings, this will cause a problem.
+This approach requires a method such as HREFLang Builder to develop hreflang XML sitemaps and a location to hold them.
 This is a deal-breaker to your plans if the global IT team is not willing to host them.
 You can bypass this barrier by deploying hreflang via XML site maps and hosting them locally or on a neutral domain using cross-domain mapping.
 You may also want to suggest the centralized management of XML and hreflang XML sitemaps.